 Faramarz Samandari was executed in Tabriz on July 13, 1980, at the age of 48, along with another Baha'i.
 He was a medical doctor and prominent in the medical community, a professor at Tabriz University School of Medicine and the inventor of a new method of ear surgery for the treatment of deafness.

 Dr Faramarz Samandari and his family

-On August 21, 1980, an armed group called the Special Hit Force, with a written arrest warrant, abducted five members of the National Spiritual Assembly and two other Baha'is during a meeting at a private home.
+On August 21, 1980, an armed group called the Special Hit Force, with a written arrest warrant, abducted all nine members of the National Spiritual Assembly and two other Baha'is during a meeting at a private home.
 No trace of them was ever found.
 Among them were four physicians; Dr. Hossein Naji, a cardiologist and a graduate of the Melli University of Iran as well as English and American universities; Dr. Kambiz Sadeghzadeh Milani, a psychiatrist and a graduate of the Tehran and American University Medical School; Dr. Heshmatollah Rohani, a graduate of Isfahan University, who had a private practice in the south of Tehran where he treated low income patients; and Dr. Yusef Abbasian, a graduate of Tehran University's Dental School, who received his specialization training in the United States.

 On June 14, 1981, seven Baha'i citizens were executed in Hamadan, including two physicians, Dr. Firouz Naimi and Dr. Nasser Vafai.
 The seven Baha’is were severely tortured prior to execution.
 The individuals who recovered the remains after the execution reported that Dr. Naimi's back had been broken and Dr. Vafai's thigh had been torn.